“I lift weights for two hours and do 30 minutes of HIIT every day,” wrote one Muscle Evo reader.

 While HIIT training helped me drop fat as well as maintain a reasonably high level of conditioning, I noticed that it had an adverse effect on my strength levels in the gym.
 And I would often feel burned out, tired and irritable.

 Why Daily HIIT Workouts Aren’t a Good Idea

 If you want to do exercise every day, rather than daily HIIT workouts you’re far better off with some kind of low-intensity exercise, such as walking, or even riding a bike.

 Cycling is often the ideal form of exercise to pair with resistance training, mainly because it’s a lot easier on your joints than running or sprinting.

 Daily HIIT workouts will quickly lead to a physiological state of overreaching, a term used to describe temporary overtraining.
 You just end up digging yourself into a hole that can take weeks to recover from.

-Even so, lifting weights and doing HIIT every day is not a great idea.
-If you want to do HIIT while you focus on building muscle, limit it to 1 or 2 short HIIT sessions a week.
+In summary, lifting weights and doing HIIT every day is not a great idea.
+If you want to do HIIT while you focus on building muscle, limit it to a couple of short HIIT sessions a week.